 Resolution and Image Quality

-Modern bullet security cameras offer resolution options ranging from 4MP to 12MP, with 4K (8MP) becoming the enterprise standard in 2025.
-Higher resolution isn't just about sharper images—it enables digital zoom without pixelation, crucial for identifying faces or reading license plates in post-incident investigations.
+Bullet security cameras offer resolution options from 4MP to 12MP, with 4K (8MP) becoming the business standard in 2025.
+Higher resolution enables digital zoom with less pixelation, which is crucial for identifying details like faces or license plates in post-incident investigations.

 The relationship between resolution and storage requires careful planning.
 A single 4K camera generates approximately 375GB of footage monthly at 15fps with H.265 compression.
 Multiply that across dozens or hundreds of cameras, and storage infrastructure becomes a critical consideration.